 The Heavy Vehicle Operator Safety Information Program (HVOSIP) is an online platform for the exchange of regulatory information between drivers, registered operators and organisations that have legal obligations (such as the Chain of Responsibility) under the Heavy Vehicle National Law.

-- Multiple driver licence and demerit point check (Phase 1)
+Multiple drivers licence & demerit point check

 The Multiple Driver Licence and Demerit Point Enquiry has been developed for heavy vehicle operators and drivers to:

 - Allow driver licence and demerit point information to be exchanged to ensure drivers are properly licenced and safe to drive a heavy vehicle

 - Facilitate the exchange of information between employees/drivers that is relatively simple and cost effective.